steve-24-Jh/Agriculture-Water-Monitoring-System-/README.md

 # Agriculture-Water-Monitoring-System-

 # Water Alert System
-- It triggers the senscors embeded in the ground by checking weather forecast and dry day to make it moister by sending an alter to farmer to water the Land.
+- It triggers the sensors embeded in the ground by checking weather forecast and dry day to make it moister by sending an alter to farmer to water the Land.

-# Functionality 2
+# Sensor Accuracy
+- Sensor accuracy helps to maintain accurate results through analytics by recording all the injected functions to improve resolve bugs/issues which arise due to any failures.

 # Functionality 3